epsilon537/boxlambda/docs/test-build-ym2149.md

 Hook up the MicroSD PMOD as described [here](pmods.md#microsd-pmod).

-Locate YM file **ANCOOL1.YM** in directory **boxlambda/sub/StSound/YmSampleFiles/**.
+Locate YM file `ANCOOL1.YM` in directory `boxlambda/sub/StSound/YmSampleFiles/`.
 Copy it to a FAT-formatted SD card and insert the SD card into the card reader.

 Connect a terminal emulator such as Putty or Minicom to Arty's USB serial port. **Settings: 115200 8N1**.

 Build the *stsound_test* project in an Arty A7 build tree.
 ```
 cd build/arty-a7-100/gw/projects/stsound_test
-make stsound_test_bit_sw
+make stsound_test_bit
 ```
 Download the generated bitstream file to the Arty A7:
 ```